prof-rossetti/georgetown-opim-557-201710/projects/stock-trading-recommendation-system/checkpoints.md

 ### Checkpoint 3: Compile Request URL

-  1. If you haven't already reviewed the [Alpha Vantage API documentation](https://www.alphavantage.co/documentation/), take a few moments to do so.
-Familiarize yourself with the available API functions (e.g. `TIME_SERIES_INTRADAY`, `TIME_SERIES_DAILY`, `TIME_SERIES_DAILY_ADJUSTED`, etc.), as well as the available request parameters and example responses for each.
-  2. Choose a request URL that you would like to start with.
-You are highly, highly, highly recommended to specify your desire for the response to be in CSV format.
-  3. In your program, declare a new string variable called `RequestURL` assign its value to be a hard-coded representation of your chosen request URL.
+  3. Declare a new string variable called `RequestURL` assign its value to be a hard-coded representation of your chosen request URL.
   3. Feel free to move on to the next checkpoints using your hard-coded request URL.
 Later on, when you are ready, compile the request URL dynamically using a variable to represent the desired stock symbol.
 You are encouraged to abstract this dynamic URL-compilation logic into a function which accepts a stock symbol parameter and returns the corresponding request URL.

 ### Checkpoint 4: Request Stock Data